Swimming Weight-Loss Workouts Guided By Experts And Their Benefits

 “Swimming burns about 423 calories in a person weighing 160 pounds in an hour, and approximately 500 to 900 calories in a person weighing 200 pounds,” says Reddy.
 Therefore, you can burn anywhere between 1600 and 3600 calories if you swim 4 days a week.
 The burned calories help achieve a weight loss of approximately 2-4 pounds a month (1 pound fat = 3500 calories) (10).

-Finally, here is a list of precautions and tips before you start swimming to whittle away the fat.
+So, with swimming you can at least burn 500 calories a day.
+But are there any precautions and tips you should know about before you start swimming to whittle away the fat?
 Take a look.

 Tips And Precautions To Take